Jean Moulin University Lyon 3: Faculty of Law

-The Lyon Law School, was created by decree issued on 29 October 1875, by Marshal Mac Mahon, was inaugurated by French President Felix Faure on 1 May 1896.
-The Faculty of Law of Lyon celebrates 130 years, largest centre for law students from the city of Lyon, it has all the legal training of the first year Degree tray until 8 (or more).
-The Lyon Law school enjoys a national and international reputation of distinction.
-In the latest edition of the Gourman Report (6th ed, 1993), it was ranked 1st among France's provincial universities, and 5th among European universities, behind Paris, Oxford, Cambridge and Heidelberg.
+The Faculty of Law in Lyon was created by decree issued on 29 October 1875, by then-President Mac Mahon, was inaugurated by French President Felix Faure on 1 May 1896.
+Since then, the Faculty of Law of Lyon has been the largest centre for law students from the city of Lyon.
+It offers all the legal training of the first year Degree tray until 8 (or more).
+Lyon's faculty of Law enjoys a national and international reputation of distinction.
+In the Gourman Report (6th ed, 1993), it was ranked 1st among France's provincial universities, and 5th among European universities, behind Paris, Oxford, Cambridge and Heidelberg.

-The Law School has always been in touch with foreign legal systems.
-Before the First World War, the Lyon Law School founded the Law school of Beirut, in Lebanon.
+The Law Facultyhas always been in touch with foreign legal systems.
+Before the First World War, the Lyon Faculty founded the Law school of Beirut, in Lebanon, paving the way to the creation of today's Saint Joseph University, Beyrouth.
 These two cities, Lyon and Beirut, were both on one of Silk Roads, which started in China and ended in Lyon; intellectual, artistic and industrial interests converged.

-The Institute of Comparative Law was created by Édouard Lambert in 1920, and now bears his name.
+The first French Institute of Comparative Law was created in Lyon by Édouard Lambert in 1920, and now bears his name.
 In 1949 he assisted the jurist Abd El-Razzak El-Sanhuri in writing the Egyptian Civil Code, which would form the foundation of Egyptian civil law.
-Cambodia was also the scene of the development of the Lyon Law School, before the Vietnam War.
+Cambodia was also the theater of the development of the Lyon Law School, before the Vietnam War.
 Quite frequently, the Dean of the Lyon Law School had previously been or was to become a Dean in Beirut or Phnom Penh.

 The law school is known for research of history of law and family law.
 It is also famous in the field of Business Law, thanks to its master's degree in Business and Tax law, coupled with the most famous degree in the field of business Law in France: DJCE (DJCE stands for "Diplôme de Juriste Conseil en Entreprise" or Corporate Jurist Diploma in English).

-The Faculty of law also proposes the preparation of master 2 business and financial engineering ranked 7th, Master 2 audiovisual & media law ranked 4th among the best master's degrees by SMBG 2015.
-The Law faculty also includes the department of political science : international relations (international security, diplomacy, francophone studies) propose the preparation of master 2 international relations ranked 5th among the best master's degrees in international security and defense by SMBG ranking 2015.
+The Law faculty also includes the department of political science, with a strong focus on international relations (international security, diplomacy, francophone studies).
+Its M.A. in international relations was ranked 5th among the best master's degrees in international security and defense by SMBG ranking 2015 and became the basis of an Erasmus Mundus Joint Degree in 2025.

 In 2008, it launched its own LL.M in International and European Law.
 The law school offers several joint programs in business law with EM Lyon business school, in criminal science with the faculty of medicine of university of Lyon, in security studies with France's National Police College.

 The faculty organise conferences with INTERPOL, France's National Police College (ENSP) and Handicap International on a regular basis.

 In 2021/22 there were almost 11,000 students registered in the Faculty of Law accounting for over 40% of students at the university.